Buying Cross Country Ski poles

-Cross country ski poles are made of either fiberglass, carbon or a combination of both.
-Apart from that, some models are also available in aluminum – these cross country ski poles are often meant for backcountry.
+Cross country ski poles are made of either fibreglass, carbon or a combination of both.
+Apart from that, some models are also available in aluminium – these cross country ski poles are often meant for backcountry.
 The amount of carbon is decisive for the stiffness of the ski pole.
-Accordingly, cross country ski poles consisting of 100 % carbon are more stiff than poles consisting of 50 % carbon and 50 % fiberglass.
+Accordingly, cross country ski poles consisting of 100 % carbon are more stiff than poles consisting of 50 % carbon and 50 % fibreglass.

 The advantage of rather stiff cross-country ski poles is that you get as much powertransfer while skiing as possible.
 In this way, your effort will be transformed to maximum speed in the track.
 With a softer pole, you will not be able to transfer as much power.
 On the other hand, a softer pole is more gentle to the arms when skiing long distances.
 If you are having trouble with sensitive elbows, it would be of advantage to use a softer pole, especially when roller skiing.